DepartmentOfHealth-htbhf/htbhf-deployment-scripts/README.md

 - `BIN_DIR ` - the directory where these scripts (and the cf cli tool) will be downloaded.
 E.g. ./bin.
 - `APP_NAME ` - the name of the application
 - `APP_PATH ` - the location of the application on the local filesystem.
-For Java app, it must be pointed to a valid jar or war file.
-For Non-Java app, it must be pointed to app root directory.
+For Java apps, it must be pointed to a valid jar or war file - e.g. `build/libs/my-app-1.0.0.jar`.
-- `APP_LOCATION ` - TODO - this only works for java apps
+For Non-Java apps, it must be pointed to the app root directory - e.g. `.`.
 - `CF_API` - the api to use when logging into cf
 - `CF_ORG` - the org to use when logging into cf
 - `CF_USER` - the user to use when logging into cf